What is Real Inquiry?

-Is there a completely new way to inquire?
-Is there a very different way of communicating with each other in dialogue that goes beyond a mere exchange of psychological viewpoints?
-Can we look at something so that it is completely new?
+Is there a very different way of communicating with each other in dialogue that goes beyond a mere exchange of well-worn psychological viewpoints?
+Can we look more closely at something – question what we already assume it to be – so that it may appear in a completely new light?

-Conditioning informs me to look to others for answers or to look for a cause of my problems.
-What I “find” makes me feel safe and I assume it to be real.
-I remain informed by my own assumptions, and do not observe and gather information from what is actually taking place.
-For example: I am confused; my mind assumes a need for clarity, without observing the fact of confusion present.
+The conditioned mind directs us to look to others for answers; it also dictates that I blame or judge others if they fall short of this expectation.
+Or, I may look for an objective cause of my problems.
+What I “find” makes me feel safe: conveniently, I assume it to be real.
+I remain informed by my own assumptions and consequently, it means that I do not observe and gather information from what is actually taking place.

 To understand the mind you cannot interpret it according to somebody else’s idea, but you must observe how your own total mind works.
 When you know the whole process of it, how it reasons, its desires, motives, ambitions, pursuits, its envy, greed and fear; then the mind can go beyond itself, and when it does there is the discovery of something totally new.